Special-K-s-Flightsim-Bots/DCSServerBot/docs/installation/discord-server.md

 - Admin: Can everything that `DCS Admin`can do, but is also able to run commands (executables or scripts) on the Windows server
 - DCS Admin: Can control all aspects of an DCS server (includes rights of GameMaster and DCS role)
 - GameMaster: Is able to change missions and to change triggers, flags etc. within a mission (Includes rights of DCS role)
-- DCS: Every Player who should be able to request statistics or status infomations
+- DCS: Every Player who should be able to request statistics or status information

-The easiest way is to create four role with these names, because per deault the bot try to search and use this roles.
+The easiest way is to create four role with these names, because per default the bot try to search and use these roles.
 But you can change the role names the bot uses by changing the file `dcsserverbot.ini` after installation.

 Example of custom role names: